Azure AD OIDC Setup Guide»

 Click the New client secret button.

-Give your secret a Description.
+Give your secret a description and an expiration:

 In this example, we are using 6 months for Expires.
 This means you will need to generate a new client secret in 6 months for your OIDC integration.